Frequently asked questions – Softwood lumber

 On March 19, 2020, the U.S. Department of Commerce announced it would proceed with the automatic liquidation of anti-dumping duty cash deposits that entered the United States during the period of review, from 06/30/2017 to 12/31/2018 for companies that did not participate in the first administrative review.
 On March 23, 2020, Commerce issued similar instructions stating that it would proceed with the automatic liquidation of countervailing duty cash deposits collected on certain softwood lumber products from Canada that entered the United States during the period of review, from 04/28/2017 to 12/31/2018 for companies that did not participate in the first administrative review.
 Therefore, companies that were not subject to either the anti-dumping or countervailing first administrative review should have had their entries liquidated (i.e. disbursed to the U.S. Treasury), at the cash deposit rate that was in effect at the time the entry was made.

-Companies that were subject to the anti-dumping or countervailing first administrative reviews and made a request for suspension of liquidation in the context of legal challenges will be exempted from the automatic liquidation of cash deposits for entries during the period of review, at least until the conclusion of legal challenges under CUSMA Chapter 10 to the results of the reviews.
+Companies that were subject to the anti-dumping or countervailing first administrative reviews and who made a request for suspension of liquidation in the context of legal challenges will be exempted from the automatic liquidation of cash deposits for entries during the period of review, at least until the conclusion of legal challenges under CUSMA Chapter 10 to the results of the reviews.

 Second Administrative Reviews